shreevershith/twinmind-copilot/README.md

 - **On-device Whisper.** Sending 30 s blobs to Groq on every cycle works but burns network and API cost.
 Running `whisper.cpp`/WebGPU Whisper locally and falling back to Groq only on failure would cut perceived latency.
 - **Robustness around audio formats.** `MediaRecorder` MIME types vary (Chrome = `audio/webm;codecs=opus`, Safari = `audio/mp4`).
 The recorder logs the actual MIME once on start and the Whisper endpoint accepts webm/mp4/ogg.
 A Safari/iOS pass would surface any remaining rough edges.
 - **Cancellation UX.** `AbortController` is wired into the suggestion fetch and the chat stream (the Stop button in chat calls it), but a similar affordance for in-flight transcription would make "I misspoke, skip this chunk" possible.
+- **Domain-vocabulary hints for Whisper.** Whisper occasionally mishears domain-specific acronyms like RAG as "drag".
+Passing a prompt or vocabulary hint to Whisper would improve accuracy in technical conversations.

 ## Architecture at a glance